 In 2007 the award went to Dr. Abdul Aziz Said, Founding Director of the International Peace and Conflict Resolution Program at American University, the Founder and Director of the American University Center for Global Peace and the Mohammed Said Farsi Professor of Islamic Peace Studies.
 Dr. Abdul Aziz Said was recognized for a life-long dedication to peace making and peace education.

 In 2009 the award went to Mrs. Manjula Kumar for her efforts to build bridges of understanding through the arts.
 Her work with the Smithsonian Institution, Washington, DC, Global Performing Arts, and the Washington International Film Festival actively engages both her cross-cultural efforts and the arts.

-In 2013 the award went to Dr. Natwar Gandhi for his exemplary Gandhi service as a public servant in the District of Columbia and through his efforts in the DC community.
+In 2013 the award went to Dr. Natwar Gandhi for his exemplary Gandhian service as a public servant in the District of Columbia and through his efforts in the DC community.